ystia/yorc/rest/http_api.md

 ## Deployments

+Adding the 'pretty' url parameter to your requests allow to generate an indented json output.

 ### Submit a CSAR to deploy
 Creates a new deployment by uploading a CSAR.
 'Content-Type' header should be set to 'application/zip'.